mvartani76/DGMD-E-27-Spring2016-P3/README.md

 @import 'variables';
 ```
 #### Update $foundation-palette
-The second change was to update `$foundation-palette` to include some of my custom colors for the buttons.
+The variable/list `$foundation-palette` was updated to include some of my custom colors for the buttons.
 This is shown starting on **line 52** below.
 ```SCSS
 $foundation-palette: (
   primary: #2199e8,